jkloppenburg5/surfacesense/README.DEVELOPER.md

 At a high level, it answers:

-> *“Based on vibration patterns, what surface was this route actually ridden on?”*
+> *“Based on vibration patterns, what surface did this route actually traverse?”*

 ---